D-Revane/wp-runsheet/README.md

  -MySQL
  -PHP

-Let's start by SSHing into your Ubuntu machine, and navigating to the temp folder
+Let's start by updating server packages

-	$ cd /var/tmp

-## **Update machine for current packages**

 	$ sudo apt-get update

+Now navigate to /var directory, and creating a temp folder to work from

+	$ cd /var
+	$ sudo mkdir temp

+Now give yourself full permissions within the temp directory, then navigate to it

+	$ sudo chown -R _your sudo username_ temp
+	$ cd temp

 ## **Install MySQL**